 Generally, the main text in the manuscript, including legends to illustrations, should be written in Times New Roman, 12 pt, single-spaced throughout.
 Latin names of genera and species must be italicised.
 Hyphenation must be avoided throughout (switch off automatic hyphenation).

 No special formatting options should be used.
 All pages should be numbered in the bottom right corner of each page.
-After the acceptance of a paper with new scientific names, authors must register the names in Index Fungorum and obtain an Index Fungorum number for each new name (see www.indexfungorum.org) and Faces of Fungi numbers (for each taxa, see http://www.facesoffungi.org/).
+After the acceptance of a paper with new scientific names, authors must register the names in Index Fungorum and obtain Index Fungorum number for each new name (see www.indexfungorum.org) and Faces of fungi numbers (for each taxa, see http://www.facesoffungi.org/).
 These are to be given immediately below the new name (see template)

 Submission of manuscripts

 Please submit your manuscript electronically as e-mail attachments.
 Manuscripts, which are not prepared according to our template, will be sent back for reformatting.
 See 'Template_PPQ_2017'.

 Electronic submission guidelines

 - A word file of properly structured/formatted manuscript containing the full text including tables and figures/plates,